BORoS49/UCI-Cloud-Networking/README2.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into your jumpbox and follow the steps below:
-- Copy the file to your ansible container.
+- Copy the necessary files to your jumpbox
-- Update the filebeat.yml file to include the ELK ip
-- Run the playbook, and navigate to Kibana in your windows RDP to check that the installation worked as expected.
+- deploy your ansible container
+- configure your container and config files
+- deploy your ansible-playbook
+- deploy your elk-playbook
+- deploy your filebeat-playbook
+- Use your windows machine to verify everything

 The files that were used and include are:
 - filebeat-playbook.yml